houcy/AAnim/README.md

 pip install manimgl
 ```

+To enable LaTeX, go to http://www.tug.org/mactex/ and download the full version of MacTeX.

 After installing, `cd practice` and try `manimgl make_image.py SquareToCircle`, if you see a window pop up which renders a blue circle, you are good to go.